wlperry/umd_biostats/ecostats_lectures/lecture_14/14_01_lecture_powerpoint.pptx.md

 regression.

-Let's compare a standard linear model and a Gaussian GLM using the Galapagos dataset, modeling endemic species richness by island size category.
+Let's compare a standard linear model and a Gaussian GLM using the Galapagos dataset, modeling endemic Endemics richness by island size category.